-As we kick off the new month of Self Coaching Scholars on the topic of time management, we begin focusing on the work that will literally change your life.
+As we kick off the new month of Get Coached on the topic of time management, we begin focusing on the work that will literally change your life.
 Over the next four episodes, we’re taking a deep dive into deliberately creating and managing time.

 Naturally, we have an inborn resistance to deliberate time management.